faz-crypto/ust_project-semicon/README.md

 ## Setup & Installation

-Ensure you have Python installed, along with the required libraries.
+Ensure you have Python(version 3.12 or below) installed, along with the required libraries.
 *Note: If you are using a virtual environment, ensure it is activated before installing dependencies.*

 ```bash
 pip install mcp
 pip install cadquery
 ```

+chek the versions in requirements

 Run the mcp server using nodejs

 ```bash
 npx -y @modelcontextprotocol/inspector python mcp_server.py
 ```
+1. once mcp server opens go to tools --> list tools
+2. choose the shape and enter the dimensions and run
+3. A step file and svg fiel is generated if successful.
+4. these file can files can be further cross checked with tool like mcponlineserver.com